heijmans/ppgirls-ng/README.md

 - Beter cross browser testing (I only tested Firefox and Chrome).
 - Error handling.
-- Better in-code documentation (comments).
+- Better/more documentation and comments.